 This is a personal favorite.
 And yes I will be envious of anyone who takes this trip.
 Starting out in our favorite city in the world San Francisco (you thought otherwise?) and bringing you to Asia, the Subcontinent, then giving you the entire continent of Europe to do as you please.
 A trip for folks who have a little extra time to travel.

-New York – Cairo – Nairobi – Bangkok – overland to Koh Samui – Hong Kong – Seoul – New York
+New York – Rome – Cairo – Nairobi – Bangkok – overland to Koh Samui – Hong Kong – Seoul – New York

-Didn’t think you could get around the world with a stop in Africa for less han $4000?
-This trip proves that not only is it possible but you can get 5 other stops along with it.
-This trip keeps you close to the tropics, so feel free to leave the North Face at home.
+Didn’t think you could get around the world with a stop in Africa for less than $4000?
+This trip proves that not only is it possible but you can get 6 other stops along with it.
+This trip keeps you close to the tropics, so feel free to leave the North Face parka at home.

-New York – Paris – overland to Nice – Bangkok – overland to Singapore – Cairns –overland to Sydney – Fiji – Los Angeles – New York
+New York – Paris – overland to Athens – Bangkok – overland to Singapore – Brisbane –overland to Sydney – New York

 Didn’t think you could include Australia in your RTW for less than 4 grand?
-This one gives you a chance to dive in the great barrier reef followed by a trek across the Malay peninsula and a sojourn in France, forever one of the world favorite countries.
+This one gives you a chance to soujourn in Europe, followed by a trek across the Malay peninsula and a taste of the life down under.

-New York – Casablanca – Rome – Dubai – Delhi – overland to Kathmandu – Bali – Taipei – New York
+New York – Casablanca – Rome – Dubai – Istanbul – Delhi – overland to Kathmandu – Kuala Lumpur – Bali – Taipei – San Francisco – New York

 This seemingly simple RTW could very well change your life.
-Like number 3 above but including Nepal.
+Wow, 10 stops for under $4000.
+And including Nepal!
 Never underestimate the transformative powers of the Himalayas.